 Build obstacles for Botley to go around, find his way inside or outside of.
 Guide Botley to push his balls or cubes to a new area.
 His arms are detachable, so you can play with his cover on or off.

 There are 3 types of cards that come with Botley.
 The small directional cards allow you to make a game with the coding of Botley.
 Have your child pull 4 to 6 cards from the pile.
 Place them out in a row, helping teach the child that we read from left to right.
 Help them view the cards to see if its pointing up, down, left or right.
 Then have them push the corresponding buttons to code Botley to his new orders.
 Remember to have your child press the trash can button on the remote to wipe Botley’s memory and to start fresh.

 The large cards that look like puzzle pieces have 2 sides to them.
 The one side is white with black lines.
 Botley has 2 settings (button found on his underside), a coding setting and line setting.
 When switched to the line setting you can connect he puzzle pieces, having the black lines connect to make a route.
 Place Botley at the beginning of the line and start the go/green button on his remote.
 Botley will them follow the black lined pattern you created for him!
 If you have large paper and a thick black marker you can even make your own custom route for Botley too.

 As a mom I love Botley.
 It has helped my children gain confidence in hand eye coordination.
 Their self esteem has grown as they feel so smart by coding their own robot.
+Hopefully one day because of this little robot, our kids and others that have also used Botley too, may wish to learn to code as they grow older, creating the next generation of technological coders.
 We keep all our Botley pieces in a cloth, reuable tote bag, so we can easily travel to a friends house and show him off, and so we know where all his pieces and parts are.